xCosmin14/3D-Travel-Themed-React-App/README.md

 # 3D Travel Themed App in React.js and D3.js
 ### This application fetches data of airports and touristic attractions all around the world and **display them on a 3D globe**.
+This includes country info such as flag, population, currency and language, and landmark information such as city, description and coordinates.
 ### Uses carefully curated world data JSON and [OpenTripMap API](https://dev.opentripmap.org/product).

 [![forthebadge](https://forthebadge.com/images/featured/featured-built-with-love.svg)](https://forthebadge.com)